IQSS/dataverse-client-javascript/docs/useCases.md

 _See [use case](../src/files/domain/useCases/GetDatasetFileCounts.ts) definition_.

-There is a third optional parameter called `includeDeaccessioned`, which indicates whether to consider deaccessioned versions or not in the dataset search.
+There is an optional third parameter called `includeDeaccessioned`, which indicates whether to consider deaccessioned versions or not in the dataset search.
 If not set, the default value is `false`.

-A fourth optional parameter `fileSearchCriteria` receives a [FileSearchCriteria](../src/files/domain/models/FileCriteria.ts) parameter to retrieve counts only for files that match the specified criteria.
+An optional fourth parameter `fileSearchCriteria` receives a [FileSearchCriteria](../src/files/domain/models/FileCriteria.ts) object to retrieve counts only for files that match the specified criteria.

 ##### Example call using optional parameters: